To subscribe, send an e-mail to NPOJ8@YAHOO.COM with the word "Subscribe"

 It also doesn't make sense that after witnessing all of the miracles of the exodus from Egypt, the ten plagues, the crossing of the Red Sea, and receiving the Toirah, Klal Yisroel continues to rebel against the Reboinoisheloilum at every turn.
 But they should get over it already, and so should you.

 Life doesn't make sense.
-And if you don't like it, you can always quit the religion and convert to Catholicism.
-There are a lot more of them.
+And if you don't like it, you can always quit the religion and convert to Hinduism.
+Reboinoisheloilum knows there are a lot more of them.

 Ah Gutten Shabbos You Minuval